 Therefore an outdoor MUGA made from vibrant and plush artificial grass would be an ideal setting to channel pent up energy.
 Typically, football, netball, basketball or hockey can help these children to improve their communication and teamworking skills, at the same time as refining their hand-eye coordination too.

 All children are unique and those with ADHD have many endearing qualities such as enthusiasm, passion and drive.
 When teaching these children, it might be necessary to think outside the box and use creativity to best channel their liveliness and spontaneity to develop great lifetime skills.

-Our Playground Consultants will work with your school to design a playground environment which suits your children and schools needs.
+If you're looking for advice and ideas on how to create an area that offers support for ADHD, our Playground Consultants will work with your school to design a playground environment which suits your children and schools needs.
 Contact Us for free, expert advice.